 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, persimmon trees and herbs.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees and herbs.
 Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 Tending the raspberry patch